 Using the easy to interpret metrics, you can immediately narrow down to the keywords that make sense and have low competition (low QSR value).
 It is that easy.

 The other feature that I am starting to explore a bit more is the ‘Search Analysis’.
 Just enter a key phrase and it will show you the top 10 sites ranking for that particular term.
 Copy any of the competitor’s domain names (preferably blogging sites, not eCommerce), paste it into the keyword search and change the tab from ‘phrase’ to ‘URL’.

 The results that appear initially are usually broad and intermediate keyphrases that the site is currently ranked for.
 To look for long tails, just click on an interesting keyphrase, and Jaaxy will do the ‘digging’ for you.
 You might need to repeat this 2 to 3 times, but ultimately, you’ll find a list of awesome long tails that have never been tapped before in your niche.

 Endless Long Tail Potential

-Researching for long tail keywords can be very rewarding, but it could also become quite addictive.
+Researching for long-tail keywords can be very rewarding, but it could also become quite addictive.
 So don’t get carried away and always remember that you still need to produce good content that matters to your readers, optimize the post/page for SEO, get comment engagement and create more internal links.

-If you can implement these methods over and again, I can assure that your website will grow and so will your traffic and sales.
+If you can implement these methods over and again, I can assure you that your website will grow and so will your traffic and sales.

 # Tips; I would recommend spending an hour/month to search for 10-20 long tails and focus the rest of the weeks on writing articles.
-I find that this method produces the best results in terms of creating great contents and managing my daily blogging tasks.
+I find that this method produces the best results in terms of creating great content and managing my daily blogging tasks.